 - Ridge augmentation is more common when multiple teeth have been missing for an extended period.
 Without stimulation from the teeth, the bony ridge that holds your teeth in place can become too thin, or parts of the ridge can deteriorate.
 Ridge augmentation can rebuild the height and width of the ridge to make space for dental implants.

 - Major bone grafting procedures are sometimes necessary to repair injuries, facial defects, or tumor surgery sites.
 Usually, bone from your own hip or another part of the body will be used for major procedures.
 These procedures usually involve more extensive techniques, such as guided bone and tissue generation.
 Major procedures often require an overnight stay in a hospital or care facility.

 Bone Grafting in Tucson, AZ, and Oro Valley, AZ

 If you need a bone grafting procedure, or if you are considering dental implants, Arizona Oral & Maxillofacial Surgeons is here to help.
-Dr. Robert S. Wood and Dr. Nicholas J. Coles will gladly perform a full consultation to help you find a treatment plan that works for you.
+Dr. Robert Wood, Dr. Nicholas Coles, or Dr. Negin Saghafi will gladly perform a full consultation to help you find a treatment plan that works for you.
 To learn more about bone grafting, contact one of our offices in Tucson, AZ, or Oro Valley, AZ.